 A cavity wall consists of two parallel walls/masonry skins, separated by a continuous air space.

-It consists of three parts: outer wall/leaf (10 cm thick of outer wall) cavity/air space (5 cm-8 cm) inner wall/leaf (minimum 10 cm thick).
+It consists of three parts: outer wall/leaf (10 cm thick of outer wall), cavity/air space (5 cm-8 cm), and inner wall/leaf (minimum 10 cm thick).

 The two leaves forming a cavity in the middle or may not be of the same thickness.

 The provision of continuous cavity walls efficiently prevents the transmission of moisture from the outer to the inner wall.

-As, it offers many advantages such as better living and resting conditions, occupational structure and protection of buildings against moisture.
+As, it has many advantages such as better living and resting conditions, occupational structure, and protection of buildings against moisture.

 3.Shot Concrete (Gunting):